hazelcast/hazelcast-reference-manual/src/PartitionGroupConfig.md

     .setGroupType( MemberGroupType.HOST_AWARE );
 ```

+**2. CUSTOM:**

-- You can do custom grouping using Hazelcast's interface matching configuration.
+You can do custom grouping using Hazelcast's interface matching configuration.
 This way, you can add different and multiple interfaces to a group.
 You can also use wildcards in the interface addresses.
 For example, the users can create rack aware or data warehouse partition groups using custom partition grouping.

 ```xml
 <partition-group enabled="true" group-type="CUSTOM">